Introduction

 Without CPF registration, foreign buyers may encounter operational difficulties in coordinating the transaction with notaries, registry offices, banks and tax authorities.

-For that reason, CPF enrollment is usually addressed before the execution of binding closing documents.
+For that reason, CPF registration is usually addressed before the execution of binding closing documents.

 The CPF Connects Multiple Brazilian Systems